Literary Studies Curriculum

 Two Literature courses, one of which may be a second Reading for Writers course

 One Senior Capstone in the primary genre, either Senior Seminar, Editorial Process (competitive application process), or Individual Independent Project/Senior Thesis (competitive application process).
 See details about the Senior Capstone in Writing (PDF).

 *Students may not take an Intermediate Writing Workshop unless they received a grade of B or higher in the Introduction Workshop in the same genre.
 Students who do not receive a B may retake the Introduction Workshop again.
 A minimum grade of C is required for all other courses taken toward the major.
 Students who do not meet the minimum grade requirement to advance through the major and who cannot retake the necessary course must meet with the chair to determine their options.
 (Lang recommends that students who are unable to meet the grade minimums in their workshops consider changing majors or switching to the Literature track in Literary Studies.)
 Students interested in Journalism are encouraged to consider Journalism + Design.
-Note that upper-level students who substituted writing workshops in journalism for writing workshops in nonfiction in previous years will have those substitutions fully honored.
+Note that upper-level students who substituted writing workshops in journalism for writing workshops in nonfiction in previous years (prior to Fall 2014) will have those substitutions fully honored.
 New School for Public Engagement writing workshops (bachelor's program) do not count toward the five writing courses for Lang Writing.